On this page:

 Students who are graduating during the Fall and Spring Semesters will receive their diploma cover during the commencement ceremony.
 Summer graduates will receive their diploma cover in the mail.
 Please note it may take 6–8 weeks to receive your transcript and cover.

 Visit the RaiderConnect website to learn more about receiving your diploma.

 The Wright State Bookstore holds a Graduation Fair prior to the December and May commencement ceremonies where patrons may purchase a range of supplies for their graduation needs, including announcement cards, banners, gifts, etc.

-The Graduation Fair for the 2018 Fall Commencement will be held in the Bookstore on October 10 and 11, 2018, from 11 a.m. to 5 p.m.
+The Graduation Fair for the 2019 Spring Commencement will be held in the Bookstore on February 20 and 21, 2019, from 11 a.m. to 5 p.m.
 There will be several vendors present for you to speak with; Framing Success, and Herff Jones.
 If you are unable to attend the fair, you may order graduation announcements and class rings online.